HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 Defying the laws they say I'm a god aye
 They say I'm a god yuh

+I rise with the dust on the ground i crave that i can’t raise the faith it's the grit in my lungs i am dying again day after day, for truth, for the sins
+(what) i’ve told yesterday crushed in my hands
+I drop into Feelings, her soul just swirling around

+I owe it to the dust and the empty chambers
+Stay there to the very end in the endless spiral make it last my grit on revival

+God’s dead carcass is rotten
+My faith is alive yet but easily forgotten

 See...  / Crude...
 Dust on the ground i crave that i can’t raise the faith and grit in my lungs i am dying again